How Is Myasthenia Gravis Diagnosed?

 Situations that affect myasthenia gravis include:

 - Changes in thyroid function

 Certain medications can exacerbate symptoms of myasthenia gravis, including:

 - Narcotic drugs

 Some women notice that their symptoms worsen around the time of their menstrual period.
 Pregnancy's effect on myasthenia gravis is unpredictable.
 About one-third of all women have an improvement in their symptoms, one-third have no change, and one-third get worse.

 There are no known ways to prevent myasthenia gravis.
 If you already have the condition, take these steps to avoid an exacerbation:

-Learn effective methods of dealing with stress in your life.
+- Learn effective methods of dealing with stress.